Does a Certification Make You a Professional Reliability Engineer?

 Certification means knowing the terms, definitions, techniques, and concepts concerning reliability engineering.
 That’s all.

 Does it mean you are a professional?
 No.

 So, why pursue a certification?
 Because it is good for you and reflects well on you.

 Understanding the range of tools available to reliability engineers permits you to select and use the right tool at the right time.
-You, with some practice and experience, become efficient and effective as a reliability professional.
+With some practice and experience, you become efficient and effective as a reliability professional.